viktorzhabskyi/art-gallery/README.md

 - Launch an ECS cluster in a **private subnet** for hosting the frontend service.
 - Use **Amazon ECR** for managing container images.
-- Upload the docker-compose.yml file to the ECS instances to define services and pull images from ECR.
+- Run the ECS task with the proper image.

 ### Step 2: Introducing Load Balancing